 - 3. Select the Listen in real time option. - 4.
 Select the Location Cell. - 5.
 Click Start listening. - 6.
 Monitor events as they occur.
-See Reviewing Location Events on page 53. - 7.
+See Reviewing Location Events on page 59. - 7.
 When you have finished, click Stop listening. - 8.
-You can now: - Save the events by exporting them to an event file. - Filter the events to show just a subset of the events.
-See Filtering Messages on page 52.
+You can now: - Save the events by exporting them to an event file.
+See Exporting Location Events on page 61. - Filter the events to show just a subset of the events.
+See Filtering Messages on page 58.